Justin Hayward: Instruments

-For the most part, Hayward has used a red Gibson ES-335, though he also uses other guitars in both performing and recording, including a 1955 Martin D-28 "Dreadnought", a James Olson six-string acoustic, a black Guild acoustic, a Squier Stratocaster (essentially an inexpensive Fender Stratocaster, as Squier is a subsidiary of Fender), a Fender Telecaster, a blonde Guild 12-string acoustic (tuned to "open C" for "Question") and in 1967 a black Gibson Les Paul.
-Between 1965 and 1968, he was without his Gibson 335 and relied on other instruments, most notably a 1964 Fender Telecaster and a hand-built 12-string he had renovated for Donegan (he eventually bought this guitar from Donegan's widow).
+For the most part, Hayward has used a red Gibson ES-335, though he also uses other guitars in both performing and recording, including a 1955 Martin D-28 "Dreadnought", a James Olson six-string acoustic, a black Guild acoustic, a Squier Stratocaster (essentially an inexpensive Fender Stratocaster, as Squier is a subsidiary of Fender), a Fender Telecaster, a blonde Guild 12-string acoustic and in 1967 a black Gibson Les Paul.
+Between 1965 and 1968, he was without his Gibson 335 and relied on other instruments, most notably a 1964 Fender Telecaster and a hand-built 12-string he had renovated for Lonnie Donegan (he eventually bought this guitar from Donegan's widow).
 However, in an interview included on the Lovely to See You concert DVD (2005), Hayward says the 1963 Gibson 335 has been with him since 1967.
 Recently, he has played a Collings D3 on stage and on recordings.
 Among other instruments, Hayward also played mandolin on A Question of Balance and sitar on In Search of the Lost Chord.

 Personal life

-Written at the end of one love affair and the beginning of another, the song "Nights in White Satin" was, according to Hayward, "in adoration of all women".
-Hayward married model Ann Marie Guirron on 19 December 1970.
-His daughter Doremi, who sings on the track "Raised on Love" on Hayward's 1977 album Songwriter, was born on 3 December 1972.
+Written at the end of one love affair and the beginning of another, the 1967 song "Nights in White Satin" was, according to Hayward, "in adoration of all women".
+Hayward married Ann Marie Guirron on 19 December 1970.
+His daughter, Doremi, who sings on the track "Raised on Love" on Hayward's 1977 album Songwriter, was born on 3 December 1972.

-In 2013, Hayward spoke of his learning Transcendental Meditation in 1967, along with other members of the Moody Blues.
+In 2013 Hayward spoke of learning Transcendental Meditation in 1967, along with other members of the Moody Blues.

+With John Lodge’s death in 2025, Hayward is now the last remaining member of the classic Moody Blues lineup.

 Honours and awards

 Hayward was awarded the first of numerous awards from the American Society of Composers, Authors and Publishers (ASCAP) for songwriting in 1974.
 In 1985, the Moody Blues picked up the Ivor Novello Award for Outstanding Contribution to Music, and in 1988, Hayward received the Novello, among other honours, for Composer of the Year for "I Know You're Out There Somewhere".
 In 2000, he was one of a handful of British artists to receive the "Golden Note" award for lifetime achievement by ASCAP.
-In 2004, Hayward was awarded the British Academy of Composers & Songwriters's (BASCA) "Gold Badge", for his contribution to Britain’s entertainment industry.
+In 2004, Hayward was awarded the British Academy of Composers & Songwriters's (BASCA) "Gold Badge", for his contribution to Britain's entertainment industry.
 At the Ivor Novello Awards in London on 16 May 2013 Hayward was given the PRS for Music Award for Outstanding Achievement, which was presented to him by Marty Wilde.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to music.